 Our map shows several kinds of food programs.
 While most of these programs are open to anyone who lives in Cook County, some of them have special requirements.
 It’s always best to call the program before you go.

-- Food pantries are the most common type of program.
+- Food pantries and grocery distributions are the most common type of programs.
 They offer a variety of food you can prepare at home.

-- Soup kitchens offer prepared meals you can eat on site during their hours.
+- Hot meal programs and soup kitchens offer prepared meals you can eat on-site during their hours.

-- Mobile Pantry and Producemobile programs are trucks that distribute food in a community site, like a church parking lot.
+- Outdoor grocery distributions include programs like our mobile pantries and Producemobile trucks that distribute food in a community site, like a church parking lot.

-- Older Adult Markets are open to people aged 60 and older.
+- Older adult/senior programs are open to people aged 60 and older.

 - Shelters offer meals to people experiencing homelessness.
 If you need shelter, call 311 in Chicago or 877-426-6515 in suburban Cook County for help.